Tomb of the Unknown Soldier (Kyiv): Overview

 The tomb was opened on 6 November 1957, on the eve of the ruby jubilee of the October Revolution.
 On 8 May 1967, it was dedicated to the memory of all the unknown Ukrainian soldiers who gave their lives in the Liberation of Ukraine.
 International dignitaries such as U.S. President Richard Nixon, Azerbaijani President Ilham Aliyev, Lithuanian Prime Minister Algirdas Butkevičius, Russian President Vladimir Putin, and Turkish Prime Minister Recep Tayyip Erdogan have visited and laid wreaths at the tomb.
 It is official protocol by the State Protocol Department of the Ministry of Foreign Affairs for dignitaries on state visits to lay wreaths at the Tomb of the Unknown Soldier.
 The British government has annually held Remembrance Day services at the tomb.

-Since Ukrainian decommunization laws came into effect in 2015, the monument has become a divisive symbol between the pro-Russian population and the nationalist population.
+Following Ukrainian decommunization laws came into effect in 2015, in 2025 the memorial was fixed to display 1939 as the true start of WW2 instead of the original 1941 design.